 - Find meaningful independent relationships

-- An unbiased facilitator: Facilitators encourage brainstorming during the meeting and help identify friends, family or professionals that can help keep the plan on track.
+Facilitators encourage brainstorming during the meeting and help identify friends, family or professionals who can help keep the plan on track.
 This benefits all involved by making sure the needed information is gathered and the process is managed in a timely, efficient manner.

-- Advocates: Disability service advocates can help find resources, discuss options, help with evaluating plans and services, and help the individual become a self-advocate.
+Disability service advocates can help find resources, discuss options, help with evaluating plans and services, and help the individual become a self-advocate.
 In some cases, this may be a person with knowledge of disability law.
 Having knowledgeable resources can make planning easier and help to ensure all goals are covered.

-- Family members and friends: Immediate and extended family members and close friends can weigh options and help with informed decision making.
+Immediate and extended family members and close friends can weigh options and help with informed decision making.
 They have existing relationships with the individual and can use their personal knowledge to ask questions and they support the process.

 - Exceptional Family Member Program: Your installation Exceptional Family Member Program Family Support provider and Military OneSource can assist with finding person-centered planning facilitators and resources.
 Although facilitators and related resources will most likely come with a fee, a consultation with your installation EFMP Family Support provider or Military OneSource is free.
 Find your local EFMP Family Support provider or call 800-342-9647 to speak with a Military OneSource special needs consultant and be connected to experts on a wide range of topics relevant to families with special needs, including education, independent living and more.